oliverguhr/htw-nlp-lecture/README.md

-# HTW Dresden NLU Lecture
+# HTW Dresden NLP Lecture

-This repository contains NLU related material for the I833 Deep Learning course at University of Applied Sciences Dresden.
+This repository contains NLP related material for the I833 Deep Learning course at University of Applied Sciences Dresden.

 You can find the all the CNN examples in this [repository](https://github.com/tneumann/htw_cnn_lecture)